|Part Number||Model Designation||Description||Drive Size|

 Q: Rundown tools emulate medium and hard joints.
 Why not soft joints?

-A: Torque tools and torque measurement are not impacted by joint hardness.
+A: Torque tools and torque measurements are not impacted by joint hardness.
 However, there is ONE exception: Soft joints and power tools.

 Q: Why are power tools impacted by soft joints?